 - Go to the theater, a movie or a game

 - Join a group interested in a hobby you enjoy

-- Reconnect with old friends
+- Reach out to old friends

 - Visit local museums

 - Try a new exercise class

 Be careful not to take on too much at once.
 Choose activities you enjoy, not ones that stress you.
 That way, you're more likely to make it a habit.

 - Holt-Lunstad J, Smith TB, Layton JB.
 Social Relationships and Mortality Risk: A Meta-analytic Review (plos.org).
 PLoS medicine, 7(7), e1000316.
 Accessed April 13, 2022.

 - National Institutes of Health.
 Social wellness toolkit.
 Accessed April 13, 2022.